THShafi170/hachimi-site/docs/hachimi/getting-started-jp.md

 ::: tip
 On Xiaomi devices without HyperOS, try disabling MIUI Optimizations before installing.
+You can also try the Shizuku option further down.
 :::

 1. If you used UmaPatcher before, open its settings page and **export the signing key somewhere safe**.